 Are there vegan Easter chocolate options?

-Yes, many brands offer vegan chocolate options made without dairy ingredients, catering to plant-based diets.
+Yes, many brands now sell vegan chocolate made without any dairy.

 Healthier options for Easter chocolate?